 Wind turbines consist of 2 or 3 blades on the top of a tall pole which can be turned to face the wind.
 Behind the blades is a turbine which is operated when the wind turns the blades.
 They need an average wind speed of 25km per hour but can turn at over 100 mph!
 The turbine is connected to a generator and this is where the energy can be turned into electricity.
 A group of wind turbines is called a wind farm.
 There can be up to 100 turbines in a farm.

 Wind power is one of the most popular forms of renewable energy.
-In 2013 2.6% of the world's energy was produced by wind power.
+At the end of 2020, onshore wind capacity represented 29.8 per cent of all renewable capacity, the highest share of renewable technologies.
 There is no fuel involved so once they’re up and running they make no air pollution.
 Of course fossil fuels are used to make the turbines in the first place out of steel, aluminium and concrete but the turbines can replace this amount of electricity after about 9 months of use.
 They can also be taken down without leaving a scar on the landscape.

 There is no shortage of wind but you can’t guarantee from one day to another how much wind there will be so you can’t get rid of fossil fuel power stations all together.
 But what they do mean is that we don’t need to use fossil fuels as much so they still reduce the amount of pollution that they give out.
 It is clean and produces no greenhouse gases.
 In the UK wind farms produce twice as much electricity in the winter as they do in the summer, and it is in the winter when demand is highest.

 They are not particularly efficient yet - you still need lots of them to make electricity.
 The turbines can be costly to maintain so at the moment the price of the electricity they produce is quite expensive but it should get cheaper.
 Denmark meets over 28% of its electricity needs through the use of wind turbines and hope by 2030 to generate 50% of it.
 This gives more people jobs than fishing!